-For a dinner that breaks from your usual routine while also being a flavorful classic, give this Easy Mushroom Risotto a try!
+For a dinner that breaks from your usual routine while also being a flavorful classic, give this Easy Mushroom Risotto recipe a try!
 Packed with wild mushrooms, wine, and cheese…what more could you want from a dinner?

 A Dutch friend of mine is the master of risotto, making all sorts of varieties from classic to beetroot.
 I asked her to show me the ropes, and some pretty tasty dinners have been the result (case in point: this Lemon Basil Risotto, this Gorgonzola Risotto, and even this Cauliflower Risotto)!

-So after picking up a basket of all different kinds of wild mushrooms at the farmer’s market, I thought today we could work them into a mushroom-packed Easy Mushroom Risotto!
+So after picking up a basket of wild mushrooms at the farmer’s market, I thought today we could work them into a fungi-packed Easy Mushroom Risotto!